dboddie/inferno-ports/README.md

 ## Ports

-Builds are performed for the following ports:
+When enabled, builds are performed for the following ports:

 * STM32F405
 * SAMD51